-Each laboratory has a number of devices that are used to help provide a safe working area.
+Each laboratory has several devices to help provide a safe working area.
 Instructions are part of the safety orientation for each laboratory.
 They are:

 - 1. Biohazard Hoods used to contain microorganisms. - 2.
-Fume Hoods used to vent toxic and/or noxious fumes outside the lab. - 3.
+Fume Hoods used to vent toxic and noxious fumes outside the lab. - 3.
 Eyewash Fountains - 4.
 Safety Showers used to wash off chemicals that have come in contact with a person. - 5.
 Fire Extinguishers - 6.
-Chemical Storage and Ventilation ventilated storage cabinets for chemicals are provided as needed and have a separate exhaust duct.
+Chemical Storage and Ventilation Ventilated storage cabinets for chemicals are provided as needed and have a separate exhaust duct.
 These cabinets are located in Halenz Hall, stockroom 331.
 Small quantities of frequently used chemicals are stored in cabinets located in HH111-B.